ETCHED IN MEMORY

 When Russia launched its full-scale invasion, I thought of my grandparents, who fled their beloved country because of Soviet persecution more than half a century earlier.
 But even more, I thought of Zarema Bariieva, my former fixer turned close friend, who refused to run again.

 In documenting the Bariievs, I am creating space for voices that Western media and cinema have long ignored.
 This is not just a film about war.
-It’s a film about the Indigenous cost of empire and the urgency of bearing witness before memory is lost again.
+It’s a film about the urgency of etching into our memories a cycle of violence so it may finally be brought to an end.

 It is also a family story.
 A love story.
-A story about how people hold on to who they are, even as the world tries to destroy them.
+A story about how people stay true to their convictions, even as the world tries to destroy them.
 And how, even during war, life carries on.

 I can only hope that my film will serve to remind audiences that no matter what happens to Crimea or how the war might end, the Crimean Tatars have the most to lose.
 Their voices must not be ignored or forgotten.